bloge/bloge/README.md

 <img src="doge.png" align="right" width="200">

-**Bloge** `/blɒgi:/` – flexible PHP static website generator.
+**Bloge** `/blɒgi:/` is a static website framework for PHP.

-The difference between Bloge and other static website generators is in its flexible API which allows you swap content formats (and storages), template engines, and static compilers.
-You can use any folder structure you want.

-Complete freedom, basically.
+Bloge focuses on simple and flexible API for building static websites.
+It's ideal for content-driven (but static) websites like personal blogs, visit cards, galleries, landing pages, and/or documentations.

+Bloge gives you complete freedom over your content format, storage, rendering, and much more.

 > Such limitless, much flexible. wow.